turbot/flowpipe-docs/docs/flowpipe-hcl/step/input.md

-### Options
+## Options

 The available options to present to the user are specified in either `option` blocks, or in the `options` list.
-You may either specify one or ore `option` blocks or a single `options` list, but not both.
+You may either specify one or or `option` blocks or a single `options` list, but not both.

 If no arguments are passed to `option`, then the block label is used as both the `label` (the text to display) and `value` (the value to return if this option is selected):